 Of course, an open-ended and unbiased investigation may also lead to the conclusion that logic is, after all, analytic, that it is dependent only on the human mind (language, conventions, pragmatic considerations, and so on) and not at all on the world.
 But this possibility does not subvert my point.
-In order to engage in a substantive, open-ended and unbiased investigation, we cannot categorize logic in advance as analytic (or, for that matter, synthetic).
-The character of logic is to be determined based on a thorough philosophical investigation, not prior to such an investigation.
+In order to engage in a substantive, open-ended, and unbiased investigation, we cannot categorize logic logical consequence, then the strength of logical inference has to do with modal force and formality: the transmission of truth from premises to conclusion by logical inference has to be both necessary and formal.
+But this is not essential for our sketch of an open-ended investigation of logic.